Amberlynnyandow/dsc-mod-5-project/README.md

 ## The Project

-For this project, you're going to select a dataset of your choosing and create a classification model.
+For this project, you're going to select a dataset of your choosing and create a CLASSIFICATION model.
 You'll start by identifying a problem you can solve with classification, and then identify a dataset.
 You'll then use everything you've learned about Data Science and Machine Learning thus far to source a dataset, preprocess and explore it, and then build and interpret a classification model that answers your chosen question.

 ### Selecting a Data Set